-- Keep Circulating the Tapes: Not many copies survive of the episodes of Happy Appy.
+- Keep Circulating the Tapes: A rare in-universe example.
+Not many copies survive of the episodes of Happy Appy.
 In fact, there is only one clip of Happy Appy on YouTube, and it's the 'Classroom' episode.

 - Long-Lost Relative: At the end of the story, it's revealed that Freddrick Gorgote is related to Gerasim.
 It's expanded more in "Forenzik".

 - Malevolent Masked Men: Forenzik has a gas mask with Happy Appy's smile painted on it.